galbrame/roboberryPi/README.md

 ## Project Summary

 roboberry Pi (naming things is _hard_) is an IoT project that aimed to create a mobile robot that could be controlled by another device on the network.
-It's "brain" is a Raspberry Pi 3B, which allows it to also act as a web server.
+Its "brain" is a Raspberry Pi 3B, which allows it to also act as a web server.
 An on-board web server is necessary for a web-based GUI to control the robot. roboberry controls include: direction, speed, light on/off.